talesh/magento-security-checklist/README.md

 * Do you have an Incident Response Plan implemented and tested (mock scenario)? ([Magento Incidence Response Plan template](https://www.github.com/talesh/response)
 * Do you have a person with regular scheduled time to review log messages for suspicious behaviour?
 * Do you have a person with a subscription to security notices from Magento security blog for urgent patches/updates?
 (Link to security blog)

+## Web-Application
+* Are there any (development) files or database dumps lying around in the document root that are not intended for public useage (for example info.php, phpinfo.php, dbdump.sql.gz)?

 ## External security concerns